Childhood Vaccination - Medical Condition

 - Measles lasts for 1 to 2 weeks, causing a high fever, rash, cough, runny nose, and watery eyes.
 About 8% of children will also get an earache, and about 6% will get pneumonia.
 1 in every 1,000 children with the measles can develop brain inflammation (encephalitis), causing convulsions, deafness, or brain damage.
 About 2 in every 1,000 cases are fatal.
 Pregnant women who catch the measles can have a preterm birth, or even lose the fetus (miscarriage).

 - Rubella – also called "German measles" – is usually a mild disease, causing slight fever and a rash for 2 or 3 days.
 Adults can also experience temporary arthritis and swollen glands at the back of the neck.
-Women who get rubella early in pregnancy have a 20% to 25% chance of having babies with severe birth defects, including blindness, heart and major artery damage, deafness, brain damage, and brains that are smaller than normal.
+Women who get rubella early in pregnancy have a greater than 80% chance of having babies with severe birth defects, including blindness, heart and major artery damage, deafness, brain damage, and brains that are smaller than normal.
 Rubella during pregnancy may also lead to miscarriage.

 Meningitis caused by the meningococcus bacteria (Neisseria meningitides) is a rare but serious disease associated with inflammation of the membrane covering of the brain and spinal cord.
 Symptoms include sudden onset of fever, intense headache, stiff neck, nausea and vomiting, and sensitivity to light.
 About 10% to 15% of everyone who gets bacterial meningitis dies from it, but if the bacteria enters the blood, the death rate is up to 40%.
 About 20% of the survivors are left with permanent damage (loss of hearing, brain damage, or loss of limb).